 Shared Motherhood / ROPA Method / Reciprocal IVF

-Unlike most other countries where these techniques are applied, in the case of treatments involving in vitro fertilization and the creation of embryos in the laboratory, in Portugal both partners have precisely the same rights over the embryos obtained during the treatment, which means that they can only be used (or donated to another couple, for scientific investigation or destroyed) with the written permission of both elements of the couple.
-That is, even in a divorce or termination of the relationship, the person whose eggs were not used will have the same rights over the embryos than the companion who is "genetically mother" of them.
+Unlike most other countries where these techniques are used, in the case of treatments involving in vitro fertilization and the creation of embryos in the laboratory, in Portugal both partners have exactly the same rights over the embryos obtained during the treatment, which means that they can only be used (or donated to another patient, for scientific investigation or destroyed) with the written permission of both elements of the couple.
+This is a couple’s project and our Law treats it as so.

 That is, even in case of divorce or if the relationship just ends, the person whose eggs were not used will have the exact same rights over the embryos as the partner who is the genetic mother.
 This is the only way to truly share a motherhood project.

 Moreover, in Portugal the children born from donor treatments have the right to know their donor’s identity, which not only is a fundamental right of the children, but could also be very important for reasons of health.
 Donor registries are kept for at least 75 years, as required by Law, which makes treatments in Portugal particularly safe from a children’s health perspective.

 These guarantees make Portugal the safest country for Reciprocal IVF.